-- The deductions for goodwill and identifiable intangible assets, net of deferred tax liabilities, include goodwill of \$3.67 billion and \$3.66 billion as of December 2016 and December 2015, respectively, and identifiable intangible assets of \$257 million (60% of \$429 million) and \$196 million (40% of \$491 million) as of December 2016 and December 2015, respectively, net of associated deferred tax liabilities of \$1.05 billion and \$1.04 billion as of December 2016 and December 2015, respectively.
+- Deduction for goodwill and identifiable intangible assets, net of deferred tax liabilities, included goodwill of \$3.67 billion as of both December 2017 and December 2016, and identifiable intangible assets of \$298 million (80% of \$373 million) and \$257 million (60% of \$429 million) as of December 2017 and December 2016, respectively, net of associated deferred tax liabilities of \$694 million and \$1.05 billion as of December 2017 and December 2016, respectively.
 Goodwill is fully deducted from CET1, while the deduction for identifiable intangible assets is required to be phased into CET1 ratably over five years from 2014 to 2018.
-The balance that is not deducted during the transitional period is risk weighted. - The deductions for investments in nonconsolidated financial institutions represent the amount by which our investments in the capital of nonconsolidated financial institutions exceed certain prescribed thresholds.
+The balance that is not deducted during the transitional period is risk weighted. - Deduction for investments in nonconsolidated financial institutions represents the amount by which our investments in the capital of nonconsolidated financial institutions exceed certain prescribed thresholds.
 The deduction for such investments is required to be phased into CET1 ratably over five years from 2014 to 2018.
-As of December 2016 and December 2015, CET1 reflects 60% and 40% of the deduction, respectively.
+As of December 2017 and December 2016, CET1 reflects 80% and 60% of the deduction, respectively.
 The balance that is not deducted during the transitional period is risk weighted.
-See "Equity Exposures in the Banking Book" for further details. - The deduction for investments in covered funds represents our aggregate investments in applicable covered funds, as permitted by the Volcker Rule of the Dodd-Frank Act, that were purchased after December 2013.
-Substantially all of these investments in covered funds were purchased in connection with the firm's market-making activities.
+See "Equity Exposures in the Banking Book" for further details. - Deduction for investments in covered funds represents our aggregate investments in applicable covered funds, excluding investments that are subject to an extended conformance period.
 This deduction was not subject to a transition period.
 For additional information about the Volcker Rule, see "Note 6.
-Cash Instruments" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2016 Form 10-K. - Other adjustments within CET1 and Tier 1 capital primarily include accumulated other comprehensive loss, credit valuation adjustments on derivative liabilities, the overfunded portion of our defined benefit pension plan obligation net of associated deferred tax liabilities, disallowed deferred tax assets and other required credit risk-based deductions.
-The deductions for such items are generally required to be phased into CET1 ratably over five years from 2014 to 2018.
-As of December 2016 and December 2015, CET1 reflects 60% and 40% of such deductions, respectively.
+Cash Instruments" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2017 Form 10-K. - Other adjustments within CET1 and Tier 1 capital primarily include credit valuation adjustments on derivative liabilities, pension and postretirement liabilities, the overfunded portion of our defined benefit pension plan obligation net of associated deferred tax liabilities, disallowed deferred tax assets, debt valuation adjustments and other required credit risk-based deductions.
+The deduction for such items is generally required to be phased into CET1 ratably over five years from 2014 to 2018.
+As of December 2017 and December 2016, CET1 reflects 80% and 60% of such deduction, respectively.
 The balance that is not deducted from CET1 during the transitional period is generally deducted from Tier 1 capital within other adjustments.

-- As of December 2016, junior subordinated debt issued to trusts is fully phased out of Tier 1 capital, with 60% included in Tier 2 capital and 40% fully phased out of regulatory capital.
-As of December 2015, junior subordinated debt issued to trusts is reflected in both Tier 1 capital (25%) and Tier 2 capital (75%).
+- As of December 2017, junior subordinated debt issued to trusts was fully phased out of Tier 1 capital, with 50% included in Tier 2 capital and 50% fully phased out of regulatory capital.
+As of December 2016, junior subordinated debt issued to trusts was fully phased out of Tier 1 capital, with 60% included in Tier 2 capital and 40% fully phased out of regulatory capital.
 Junior subordinated debt issued to trusts is reduced by the amount of trust preferred securities we purchased and will be fully phased out of Tier 2 capital by 2022 at a rate of 10% per year.
 See "Note 16.
-Long-Term Borrowings" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2016 Form 10-K, for additional information about our junior subordinated debt issued to trusts and trust preferred securities we purchased. - Qualifying subordinated debt is subordinated debt issued by Group Inc. with an original maturity of five years or greater.
+Long-Term Borrowings" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2017 Form 10-K, for further information about our junior subordinated debt issued to trusts and trust preferred securities we purchased. - Qualifying subordinated debt is subordinated debt issued by Group Inc. with an original maturity of five years or greater.
 The outstanding amount of subordinated debt qualifying for Tier 2 capital is reduced upon reaching a remaining maturity of five years.
-For additional information about our subordinated debt, see "Note 16.
-Long-Term Borrowings" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2016 Form 10-K.
+For further information about our subordinated debt, see "Note 16.
+Long-Term Borrowings" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2017 Form 10-K.